-Banish the winter blues and raise a toast to Burns Night in Gloucestershire, with an array of events taking place across the county in celebration of the birth of famous Scottish poet, Robert Burns, on Wednesday 25 January 2017.
+Banish the winter blues and raise a toast to Burns Night in Gloucestershire, with an array of events taking place across the county in celebration of the birth of famous Scottish poet, Robert Burns, on Thursday 25 January 2018.

 With everything from six-course taster menus to a whisky masterclass, SoGlos has rounded up eight places to join in with the Scottish tradition this January.